anywhichway/node-fetch-event/README.md

 then you can effectively have your own CDN by designating one server to be the source of your workers in the `workerSource` option.
 The `node-fetch-server` will fetch new versions based on `maxAge` data in route specifications or `cacheWorkers`.

-HINT: If you set cacheWorkers to false during development, you will not have to restarts your server when you change the worker code, just reload you browser.
+HINT: If you set `cacheWorkers` to false during development, you will not have to restart your server when you change the worker code, just reload your browser.

 ### Routes

-The server route specification is an object the keys of which are pathnames to match the request URL and values objects with the surface `{path,maxAge,timeout,maxIdle}`.
+The server route specification is an object the keys of which are pathnames to match the request URL and values, objects with the surface `{path,maxAge,timeout,maxIdle}`.
 The `maxAge` property is in seconds and tells the server how long it can cache the worker.
 The `timeout` is in miliseconds and tells the server how long it should wait for a response prior to return an error to the client.
 The `maxIdle` is how long the server should let a worker be idle before stopping it.
 For example: